ElisaHery/passport-auth/readme.md

 _with postman a user is authenticated on URL /api/users/authenticate_
 ![postman_auth](./screenshots/Screen03-postman_auth.png)

-If user's password is correct, a JWT token is generated and will allow user to access some routes, like /api/dashboard.
+If user's password is correct, a JWT token is generated and will allow user to access some routes, like _/api/dashboard_ :key:.

 ### Routes

 3 routes are already available :

-- /api/users/register
+- _/api/users/register_
-- /api/users/authenticate
+- _/api/users/authenticate_
-- /api/dashboard
+- _/api/dashboard_

 # Getting started